XaVIopensource/XaVIopensource/XaVI_concepts.md

 {Wikipedia-like editorial warning: this article is starting to get a bit rambling and needs tidying up eventually, when the concepts start to settle.}

+# 1. Introduction

-# 1. Not Another One!
+# 1.1 Not Another One!

 Why do we need _another_ processor?
 * **For Analog/Mixed-Signal**: Many analog/mixed-signal chip providers have developed their own proprietary little processor for embedding into their chips.
 But there is no _standard_, _open_ 16-bit processor: the ARM or MIPS of the mixed-signal world.
 This 'tiny' CPU sits below a CPU in ARM's 'big.LITTLE' system concept.
 Not so tiny (8-bit) that its code density adversely affects dynamic power consumption but not so large (32-bit 'LITTLE') that its area adversely affects dynamic power consumption.
 16 bits is _just_ right - just a bit bigger than the size of an ADC or DAC.